erpankajk4/URL_Shortner_API/Readme.md

 2. Login to obtain the JWT token.
 3. Use the token in the headers for the `Shorten URL` endpoint.
 4. Access the shortened URL using `Redirect to Original URL` endpoint.
+5. Access all the shortened URL's using `All Shorten URL` endpoint.

 ### Notes

-- Ensure environment variables (database connection, JWT secret) are correctly set in the `.env` file.
+- Ensure environment variables (database connection, JWT & Express session secret) are correctly set in the `.env` file.
 - Replace placeholders (`your_username`, `your_password`, `your_original_url`) with actual values.
 - Refer to the API routes and their associated functionalities described above.